 In 2007, Alan co-founded The REAL Center, a school for relationship skills and natural living.
 “Wild foods,” says Muskat, “are a way of feeling at home in the world: that we’re continually provided for and never alone.”
 Author of The Haggadah Vita, Muskat has also led wild food Passover seder banquets for over twenty years.
 And finally, his mother would like you to know that he graduated from Princeton.

-Over the last twenty years, Corinna Wood has founded and directed Southeast Wise Women [link to www.sewisewomen.com], the Southeast Women’s Herbal Conference, and Red Moon Herbs.
+Over the last twenty years, Corinna Wood founded and directed Southeast Wise Women, the Southeast Women’s Herbal Conference, and Red Moon Herbs.
 A gifted teacher and powerful visionary, Corinna has opened the hearts of thousands to the wisdom of the plants and their own bodies.
-Corinna apprenticed extensively with Susun Weed decades ago and has become an ally with Susun Weed in carrying on the Wise Woman Tradition ever since.
+Corinna apprenticed extensively with Susun Weed and has become an ally with Susun in carrying on the Wise Woman Tradition ever since.
 Corinna lives with her son at Earthaven Ecovillage in Black Mountain, NC, where she was one of the early members collaborating to bring a vision of sustainable living into manifestation.

 Daisy Marquis studied and taught with Peggy Ellis, ASHH founder, when it was the herbal division of the NC School of Natural Healing.
 She then began teaching for NCSNH’s massage division under its new ownership in 1999.
-There she was the primary instructor in the Meditation and Energy Healing program from 2002 until 2007 when the school closed.
-Daisy then founded the Shanti Collective, a school devoted to self transformation and awakening in Asheville, NC.
+She served as the primary instructor in the Meditation and Energy Healing program from 2002 until 2007, when the school closed.
+Daisy founded the Shanti Collective, a school devoted to self transformation and awakening in Asheville, NC.
 There she was director and primary instructor offering study in the Ancient and Sacred Art of Energy Healing, yoga teacher training, and immersion studies in subtle plant medicine.
 We are honored to have Daisy offering her dearly loved and deeply praised Energy Healing Certification at ASHH!

 Patricia Jordan is a graduate of the North Carolina College of Veterinary Medicine.
 Having practiced conventional veterinary medicine for fifteen years, Dr. Jordan found Holistic medicine in 2000.
 She is currently finishing a Master’s Program in Traditional Chinese Veterinary Medicine, is a member of the American Botanical Council, NC Herbal Association, and Veterinary Botanical Medicine Association.
 She has her own botanical herbal formulas available online at Pet Well Being.